 The reactionary tendencies of autarky are a defense reflex of senile capitalism to the task with which history confronts it, that of freeing its economy from the fetters of private property and the national state, and organizing it in a planned manner throughout the Earth.

 Fressoz is not Nostradamus, nor did he claim to be.
-But the more numerous voices from the academic community promoting the idea of “energy transition” have, to the contrary, made oracular claims (with which Fressoz takes issue).
+But the more numerous voices from the academic community promoting the idea of “energy transition” have, to the contrary, claimed to be oracles with uncommon insight into the future (with which Fressoz takes issue).

 A complication in the political interpretation of “sovereignty” lies with its varied meanings in different political cultures (I am not going to get into the philosophical and social scientific literature on the topic because I am not yet convinced this is a resource in public debates).
 In that sense, Fressoz’s ideas are interpreted politically in contrasting ways according to where exactly in Europe they are heard.

-In Ireland, for example, the electricity system also lies at the heart of ideas about Irish modernity and the struggle against British colonialism.
-The legal scholar, Sinéad Mercier, sees this history as a resource in efforts to bring about positive change, tying it to the putative anti-colonial sympathies of Ireland’s ruling class and evoking the fortitude they showed after partition. ”It is time to explore whether re-nationalization of Ireland’s energy system can remove the restrictions of the profit motive,” Mercier wrote in 2021.
-Speculatively, an argument about the need for historically unprecedented actions might run counter to cherished ideals in Irish political history.
+In Ireland, for example, the electricity system also lies at the heart of ideas about Irish modernity and the struggle against British colonialism. (“Night’s Candles are Burnt Out” by Seán Keating famously offers glimpses of that ambiguous legacy.‡) The legal scholar, Sinéad Mercier, sees this history as a resource in efforts to bring about positive change, tying it to the putative anti-colonial sympathies of Ireland’s ruling class and evoking the fortitude they showed after partition. ”It is time to explore whether re-nationalization of Ireland’s energy system can remove the restrictions of the profit motive,” Mercier wrote in 2021.

 Decarbonization was of course not a political factor during the oil shocks of the 1970s (“energy independence” was a common framework in that period) – at least one big difference between then and now (another is the fact the Cold War ended).
 This suggests strictly historical interpretations of the present are likely to be misleading.

-A last detail on the latter is “reluctant acceptance” perhaps comprised self-described realists and practical thinkers.
+A last detail on the latter is “acceptance” perhaps comprised self-described realists and practical thinkers that regards decarbonization as aspirational and sovereignty as talk.
 It is an acknowledgment that the supply chain is, to a considerable degree, in Asia and cannot be overturned.
-Outside of a time machine, re-shoring manufacturing and knowledge production is therefore impossible, for epistemic and other reasons.
-Furthermore, because of the fear of a zero-sum game developing in which Europe was the zero, Europe should strive for a more convivial international atmosphere.
+Re-shoring manufacturing and knowledge production is therefore impossible, for epistemic and other reasons.
+Furthermore, because of the fear of a zero-sum game developing in which Europe was the zero, Europe should strive for a more convivial international atmosphere with China.

-The fossil fuel lobby and the general lack of sincerity in language adds the final twist, which I shall not detail here.
+The fossil fuel lobby and the general lack of sincerity in language adds the final twist, which I shall not detail here, but which tends to wipe out the possibility of rational analysis, no doubt the intention.
 Overall, therefore, a confusing picture; I could not give a clear account because I did not grasp it myself, but I think it in part reflects differences in elite opinion across the continent.

 Perhaps there is a correlation between support of fossil fuel incumbency and hostility towards China, as against renewables and openness to cooperation with China, reflecting divides between reactionaries and progressives.

 But the camps are not clearly marked because the points about sovereignty are arguably reactionary in the sense they seek to re-center European power (literally and figuratively), as against the USA and China, even if they are often now found on the lips of progressives.
-This is perhaps ultimately because the bulk of the European left is no longer able to conceive of meaningful social and political change and, oddly, like their conservative counterparts, sees it even as a threat.
+The landing zone for effective policy is therefore very narrow and perhaps, also, working out what to do is becoming more, not less, difficult.

 Notes:

-*Trotsky, 1934, Nationalism and economic life, in: Foreign Affairs is notably prescient and therefore worth reading.
-My point is that despite almost a century, and shifts in terminology, it appears like progressives in the European policy community, suffering as it were from intellectual amnesia, are re-litigating old arguments when really they need to be updating them.
+†Trotsky, 1934, Nationalism and economic life, in: Foreign Affairs is notably prescient and therefore worth reading.
+My point is that despite almost a century, and shifts in terminology, it appears like progressives in the European policy community, suffering as it were from intellectual amnesia, are re-litigating Trotsky, when really they need to be analyzing the present.